Expressing Calories as Exercise Equivalents

 Thus, we've been promoting the concept of expressing calories as "exercise equivalents" for over a decade.

-Why?
+Why is this a better strategy?
 Because presenting calorie info in this format has a stronger impact on people.
 As any clinical psychologist might acknowledge, changing human behavior is difficult.
 Generating an emotional response is more effective than simply presenting facts.
 Fear, embarrassment, happiness, pleasure...each of these emotions can motivate people to act.

 This concept is prevalent in sales and marketing: